 Foreign assets classes to be reported

-In Spain, like in most developed countries, resident tax payers must report every year to the Tax Office about three different assets classed located abroad:
+In Spain, like in most developed countries, foreign assets disclosure is compulsory for resident tax payers.
+They must report every year to the Tax Office three different assets classed located abroad:

 - Foreign bank accounts, regardless the currency